The Natural Bridge

 308 Stephen Ave, Field, BC V0A 1G0, Canada

 Canadian Rockies Inn is exceptionally clean, comfortable, spacious and quiet.
-Our self-contained suites have king-sized beds and spectacular views of the surrounding mountain peaks.
+The self-contained suites have king-sized beds and spectacular views of the surrounding mountain peaks.
 They have free Wi-Fi internet access in the heart of the Canadian Rockies.
 It’s best to book in advance here since they only have four rooms.

 Contact :